5 Rental Maintenance Tips For Durable Properties – Part 1

 2. Include Practical Light Fixtures

 Now, you probably think the light fixtures you use aren’t that important and can skip reading this part.

 Hang in there (no pun intended).

-Dome Lights: This easy to install option is usually what you’ll see.
-Dome lights come in all shapes and sizes, and can provide a whole room with light.
-Very inexpensive for you and your tenant, if paired with LED light bulbs, this can be a very practical option.
-These durable lights do not require constant maintenance since they’re up and out of the way..
+Dome Lights: This easy-to-install option is usually what you’ll see in updated units.
+Dome lights come in all shapes and sizes and can provide a whole room with light.
+They’re also very inexpensive and if paired with LED light bulbs, they can be a highly practical option.
+Plus, they don’t require constant maintenance since they’re up and out of the way.

 3. Make Sure Your Doors Are Updated

-Replacing the doors and windows won’t be as easy as installing new light fixtures, but ensuring they’re made of durable materials will make this a one-time ordeal.
-If any of your current doors or windows are damaged, I would suggest taking this opportunity to replace them immediately.
+Replacing doors and windows won’t be as easy as installing new light fixtures, but ensuring they’re made of durable materials will make this a one-time ordeal.
+If any of your current doors or windows are damaged, we suggest taking this opportunity to replace them immediately.

-Doors: Depending on which door you’re looking at replacing; the front door or the bathroom door, you would choose different types.
-Exterior doors need to be made of a durable material, like steel or fiberglass, so it will withstand weathering and other potential damage.
+Doors: Depending on which door you’re looking at replacing, you should choose different types.
+Exterior doors need to be made of a durable material like steel or fiberglass to withstand weathering and other potential damage.
 A simple coat or two of paint will make these doors look as attractive as a door made of wood.
 The difference is how indestructible the steel and fiberglass doors are compared to a door made of wood.

 Windows: Windows have come a long way.
 We recommend avoiding windows that have cranks or breakable handles (which you typically see on old windows).
 Simple vertical or horizontal windows will do the trick.
 They will also provide more security due to their locking mechanisms which are made of metal.